 - Pool Type-Tunnel bandwidth pool type for this policy.
-For a definition of pool types, see the Bandwidth Pools section in the Traffic Engineering Management Concepts, page 7-111. - Sub Pool (BC1)-Bandwidth will be reserved from Sub Pool. - Global Pool (BC0)-Bandwidth will be reserved from Global Pool. - Setup Priority-Priority used when signaling an LSP for the tunnel to determine, which of the existing tunnels can be preempted.
+For a definition of pool types, see the Bandwidth Pools section in Traffic Engineering Management Concepts, page 8-111. - Sub Pool (BC1)-Bandwidth will be reserved from Sub Pool. - Global Pool (BC0)-Bandwidth will be reserved from Global Pool. - Setup Priority-Priority used when signaling an LSP for the tunnel to determine, which of the existing tunnels can be preempted.
 Valid values are from 0 to 7, where a lower number indicates a higher priority.
 Therefore, an LSP with a setup priority of 0 can preempt any LSP with a non-0 hold priority. - Hold Priority-Priority associated with an LSP for the tunnel to determine if it should be preempted by other LSPs that are being signaled.
-Valid values are from 0 to 7, where a lower number indicates a higher priority.

-- Affinity-Attribute values required for links carrying the tunnel (bit values are either 0 or 1). - Affinity Mask-Which attribute values should be checked.
+Valid values are from 0 to 7, where a lower number indicates a higher priority. - Affinity-Attribute values required for links carrying the tunnel (bit values are either 0 or 1). - Affinity Mask-Which attribute values should be checked.
 If a bit in the mask is 0, a link's attribute value of that bit is irrelevant.
-If a bit in the mask is 1, the link's attribute value and the tunnel's required affinity for that bit must match. - FRR Protection Level-Level of Fast Reroute protection required on the primary tunnel. - None-No backup tunnel needed. - Best Effort-Use backup tunnel if available. - Link & SRLG-Primary tunnel must pass through only links or SRLGs that are FRR-protected - Link, SRLG & Node-Primary tunnel must pass through only intermediate nodes and links or SRLGs that are FRR-protected. - MPLS IP Enabled-This configures the tunnel with the mpls ip command if enabled.
+If a bit in the mask is 1, the link's attribute value and the tunnel's required affinity for that bit must match. - FRR Protection Level-Level of Fast Reroute protection required on the primary tunnel. - None-No backup tunnel needed. - Best Effort-Use backup tunnel if available. - Link & SRLG-Primary tunnel must pass through only links or SRLGs that are FRR-protected - Link, SRLG & Node-Primary tunnel must pass through only intermediate nodes and links or SRLGs that are FRR-protected. - Delayed Constraint-Apply a constraint when optimizing paths or placing tunnels. - Max.
+Delay (msec)-Sets the maximum delay allowed for each managed tunnel in a given policy. - MPLS IP Enabled-This configures the tunnel with the mpls ip command if enabled.